awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

    +  **Secrets Manager ARNs**\.
 Choose at least one Secrets Manager secret associated with the RDS DB instance or Aurora DB cluster that you intend to access with this proxy\.
    +  **IAM role**\.
 Choose an IAM role that has permission to access the Secrets Manager secrets you chose earlier\.
 You can also choose for the AWS Management Console to create a new IAM role for you and use that\.
    +  **IAM Authentication**\.
 Choose whether to require or disallow IAM authentication for connections to your proxy\.
    +  **Subnets**\.
 This field is prepopulated with all the subnets associated with your VPC\.
 You can remove any subnets that you don't need for this proxy\.
-You must leave at least two subnets\.
+Make sure that you leave at least two subnets\.

     **Additional connectivity configuration**:
    +  **VPC security group**\.
 Choose an existing VPC security group\.
 You can also choose for the AWS Management Console to create a new security group for you and use that\.